LeoneBacciu/ProCell/README.md

 ## GPU version of ProCell

-We are developing a GPU-accelerated version of ProCell, able to strongly reduce the computational effort of simulations.
-The alpha implementation can be downloaded from: https://github.com/ericniso/cuda-pro-cell
+cuProCell is a CUDA-accelerated version of ProCell, able to strongly reduce the computational effort of simulations.
+The GPU implementation is provided as subpackage in this repository.
+Further information can be found at: https://github.com/ericniso/cuda-pro-cell

 ## More info about ProCell